Witchfinder General-1968

 South Pacific (1958) contains a magical and romantic aura that will mesmerize the dreamy viewer seeking exotic paradise and cinematic escapism.

-Marveling at the use of distinctive and experimental color hues to shift from sequence to sequence, usually from romantic to ordinary scenes, the film has otherworldly appeal and lavish locale sequences, some real, others studio manipulations.
+Marveling at distinctive and experimental color hues to shift from sequence to sequence, usually from romantic to ordinary scenes, the film has otherworldly appeal and lavish locale sequences, some actual, others studio manipulations.

 The surrounding war story is relevant, the interracial relationship is more progressive than the times were, and the two leads share tremendous chemistry.

-All these qualities combine with catchy songs to make the film a darling watch, providing tremendous enjoyment and an impassioned payoff.
+Combined with catchy songs, these qualities make the film a darling watch, providing tremendous enjoyment and an impassioned payoff.

-The film may not be the very best of all musicals but there is very little to criticize.
+The film may not be the best of all musicals, but there is little to criticize.

-Attractive Navy nurse Nellie (Mitzy Gaynor) falls head over heels for suave French plantation officer Emile (Rosanno Brazzi) as the pair enjoy a wonderful date amidst the gorgeous beach landscape.
-The feeling, of course, is mutual and Nellie and Emile seem destined for happiness.
+Attractive Navy nurse Nellie (Mitzy Gaynor) falls head over heels for suave French plantation officer Emile (Rosanno Brazzi) as the pair enjoy an excellent date amidst the gorgeous beach landscape.
+The feeling is mutual, and Nellie and Emile seem destined for happiness.

-He confides to her that he once killed a man in his native France causing him to flee his country, never to return.
-The Navy requests Nellie spy on Emile in hopes of utilizing him against their hated Japanese enemy.
+He confides to her that he once killed a man in his native France, causing him to flee his country, never to return.
+The Navy requests Nellie spy on Emile to utilize him against their hated Japanese enemy.

-In a separate story, but just as romantic, Tonkinese trader Bloody Mary (Juanita Hall) is determined to marry her beautiful dark-skinned daughter Liat (France Nuyen) to handsome Lt.
+In a separate but just as romantic story, Tonkinese trader Bloody Mary (Juanita Hall) is determined to marry her beautiful, dark-skinned daughter Liat (France Nuyen) to handsome Lt.
 Joseph Cable (John Kerr).
-He throws away a chance at lasting happiness by refusing to marry her due to prejudicial feelings.
+However, he refuses to marry her due to prejudicial feelings, throwing away a chance at lasting happiness.

-Despite best efforts, he cannot get her out of his mind and the couple reunites briefly before tragedy strikes.
+Despite his best efforts, he cannot get her out of his mind, and the couple reunites briefly before tragedy strikes.

-The World War II backdrop plays heavily into the story and the atmospheric elements make the film ooze with sensuality and sunny desire so that the result is good, escapist fun with brazen musical numbers added to set the perfect tone.
+The World War II backdrop plays heavily into the story, and atmospheric elements make the film ooze with sensuality and sunny desire.
+The result is good, escapist fun, with brazen musical numbers added to set the perfect tone.

-They were contrasting the beauty of the island where most of the events take place, foreboding military airplanes flying overhead, some manned by the main characters, dangerously with just a hint of foreshadowing.
+They contrast the island where most events occur with foreboding military airplanes flying overhead, some manned by the main characters dangerously, with a hint of foreshadowing.

 South Pacific has much to be treasured for, especially with its songs.

-The songs are integral to the plot and also hold up well on their own, especially the robust “I’m Gonna Wash That Man Right Outa My Hair” possessing a naughtiness as Nellie sings it from the shower.
+The songs are integral to the plot and hold up well, especially the robust “I’m Gonna Wash That Man Right Outa My Hair,” which is naughty as Nellie sings it from the shower.

 After the successful release of the film version of Oklahoma!
-(1955) Rodgers & Hammerstein decided to tackle South Pacific as their next big project.
-The stakes were high due to the success achieved by the former but critically the latter did not measure up.
+(1955) Rodgers & Hammerstein decided to tackle the South Pacific as their next big project.
+The stakes were high due to the success achieved by the former, but the latter did not measure up.

-Some thought Gaynor was miscast though I personally like her just fine.
+Some thought Gaynor was miscast, but I personally like her just fine.

-Nonetheless, the production is gorgeous and quite on par with Oklahoma!
-With the knowledge of the same producers and proximity in the release, many similarities can be ascertained from each film.
+Nonetheless, the production is gorgeous and entirely on par with Oklahoma!
+Because the films were produced by the same people and were released close together, many similarities can be ascertained between them.

-The south pacific may be a far cry from the mid-western USA but both films have an outdoorsy feel.
-Numerous scenes take advantage of luscious natural landscapes to add beauty to the big screen.
+Although the South Pacific may be a far cry from the midwestern USA, both films have an outdoorsy feel.
+Numerous scenes use luscious natural landscapes to add beauty to the big screen.

-The film distinguishes itself quite well with a strong anti-war slant as Emile decries killing and promotes harmony in more than one scene almost as though the film encourages us to learn from a French man rather than an American.
+The film distinguishes itself quite well with a strong anti-war slant as Emile decries killing and promotes harmony in more than one scene, almost like the film encourages us to learn from a French man rather than an American.

-To this end, the important subject of racism is brought up not only in the Liat/Cable story but also when Nellie struggles with the notion of raising two children of a different race.
+To this end, the critical subject of racism is brought up not only in the Liat/Cable story but also when Nellie struggles with the notion of raising two children of a different race.

-Perhaps not revisited as often as such unforgettable genre contemporaries as West Side Story (1960) or The Sound of Music (1965) and perhaps justifiably not as dynamic, South Pacific (1958) is a lovely film with impressive key production values, a worthy story, and enough sing-along tunes to keep one humming for days.
+Although not revisited as often as unforgettable genre contemporaries like West Side Story (1960) or The Sound of Music (1965) and justifiably not as dynamic, South Pacific (1958) is a lovely film with impressive key production values, a worthy story, and enough sing-along tunes to keep one humming for days.

 The picture never feels dated and exists as a timeless member of the stage productions magically brought to the big screen club.